JuliaDataScience/JuliaDataScience/contents/dataframes_missing.md

 > **_NOTE:_**
 > We are using the function composition operator `∘` (which you can type with `\circ<TAB>`) to compose two functions into one.
-> It is just like how you probably learned in high school:
+> It is just like the mathematical operator:
 >
 > \$\$f \\circ g (x) = f(g(x))\$\$
 >